 When constructing bases around your property or farm, it’s important to keep several factors in mind to control mud before it happened.
 These factors include the local climate, your choice of ground stabilization, and your footing materials.
 When taken together, these three factors can be balanced to create a well drained and easy-to-maintain, mud-free areas.

 The local weather and regional climate of your arena will determine the environmental factors that contribute to mud.
 These include:

 - Parched desert land than cannot absorb water

 - Unstable soil that erodes and washes away with the weather

 When determining your mud control method, you want to understand these factors and plan ahead.
-This can include adding a moisture absorbing footing to your arena or adding ground support (such as geocells) to provide better below-ground drainage and stability.
+This can include adding a moisture barrier like geotextile or ground support (such as geocells) to provide better below-ground drainage and stability.